Exhibition and Experience Design

 3 credits; 6 lab hours

-This studio-based course introduces students to exhibition design development processes and the variations in practice across different venues.
-Brainstorming and ideation techniques are exercised and key phases and deliverables explored.
-The role that exhibition evaluation plays within the exhibition development and design process will be introduced and applied, including Front-End, Formative and Summative.
+This studio-based course introduces students to fundamental processes of exhibition design development and the variations in practice across different venues.
+Creative team design development and Front-End, Formative and Summative evaluation techniques are applied in a long-term project.
+Brainstorming and ideation techniques are exercised and key phase deliverables are explored.

 ED 600 — Spatial Experience Design & Integrated Technologies: Capstone